johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    mdatp diagnostic ebpf-statistics
    ```

-   The output is always on the console and would look similar to the following (this is only a snippet of the entire output):
+   The output is directly shown on the console and would look similar to the following (this is only a snippet of the entire output):

    ```console
    Top initiator paths: